Duncan-Kyhl/projects/README.md

 	- Website update because it's disgusting

 ### Bike Union & Coffee
-	- PostgreSQL DB
+	- PostgreSQL or MySQL DB
 	- Web App
   	- for Workforce Development Mentoring Program
+  	- Information tracking for members, classes, and grants
+  	- Performance evaluation metrics

 ### Sign up Notifications in Google Sheets
 	- Send me a text with anything in these cells so I know who has signed up
 	- Tillio

 ### Turn my Syllabus into Outlook Calendar
 	- Create my due dates for me